benwilber/benwilber.github.io/_posts/2015-12-31-streaming-logs-over-http-with-nginx-syslog-ng.md

 comments: true
 ---

-I often want to `tail` my application/website logs across multiple servers at the same time.
-There are various SSH-based tools to do this, which basically just SSH to a bunch of servers and then combine the outputs of `tail -f` to your terminal.
+I often want to `tail` my app and website logs across multiple servers at the same time.
+There are a bunch of tools to do this, which basically just SSH to your servers and combine the outputs of `tail -f` to your terminal.
 I've been working on a better way using [nginx](http://nginx.org), [nginx-push-stream](https://github.com/wandenberg/nginx-push-stream-module), and [syslog-ng](https://www.balabit.com/network-security/syslog-ng).

 The end result is that you can "tail" logs across N servers just via: